JustinPringle/ENCV3FA-BL/index.md

 **Lesson Maintainers:** {{ page.maintainers | join: ', ' }}

-This is an tutorial for the Dimensional Analysis section of ENCV3FA
+This is an tutorial for the Boundary Layer section of ENCV3FA

 > ## Getting Started
 {: .prereq}